-According to article 18/6 of Reg.
-(EU) 10/2011: "The results of specific migration testing obtained in food shall prevail over the results obtained in food simulant.
+According to article 18 (6) of Reg.
+(EU) No 10/2011: "The results of specific migration testing obtained in food shall prevail over the results obtained in food simulant.
 The results of specific migration testing obtained in food simulant shall prevail over the results obtained by screening approaches"

-This means checks of potentially "critical" substances identified, especially those named by suppliers as potentially problematic, should be checked in real food applications as part of the HACCP system of the food manufacturer.
+This means checks of substances identified as potentially "critical", especially those named by suppliers as potentially problematic, should be checked in real food applications as part of the HACCP system of the food manufacturer.